 - where a person is visiting a person receiving treatment (conditions apply)

 - for indoor sports (conditions apply)

-No person may participate in an outdoor gathering in a Step 2 area which consists of more than six people (the rule of six) or more than two households.
+No person may participate in an outdoor gathering in a Step 3 area which consists of more than 30 people.

 There are exceptions that apply to both indoor and outdoor gatherings.